Shoshone National Forest: Human history

 In 1957, Mummy Cave was rediscovered by a local resident on the north side of the North Fork Shoshone River, adjacent to U.S. Routes 14/16/20, 15 mi east of Yellowstone National Park.
 Subsequent archeological excavations in the 1960s produced evidence that the cave had been occupied for over 9,000 years.
 The oldest deposits in the cave yielded prismatic stone blades and other artifacts created by paleoindians and the surrounding soils were radiocarbon dated to 7,300 BC.
-The evidence indicates the cave was occupied from at least 7280 BC to 1580 AD.
+The evidence indicates the cave was occupied from at least 7,280 BC to 1580 AD.
 Besides projectile points, the cave also produced well preserved feathers, animal hides and other usually perishable materials.
 Additionally, the mummified remains of an individual buried inside a rock cairn were unearthed, which were dated to 800 AD.
 Considered one of the finest paleoindian archeological assemblages in the Rocky Mountain region, the site was placed on the National Register of Historic Places list in 1981.

 In the early 19th century, the forest was visited by mountain men and explorers such as John Colter and Jim Bridger.
 Colter is the first white man known to have visited both the Yellowstone region and the forest, which he did between 1807 and 1808.
 Having been an original member of the Lewis and Clark Expedition, Colter requested permission from Meriwether Lewis to leave the expedition after it had finished crossing the Rocky Mountains during their return journey from the Pacific Ocean.
 Colter teamed up with two unaffiliated explorers the expedition had encountered, but soon thereafter decided to explore regions south of where his new partners wished to venture.
-Traveling first into the northeastern region of what is today Yellowstone National Park, Colter then explored the Absaroka Mountains, crossing over Togwotee Pass and entering the valley known today as Jackson Hole.
+Traveling first into the northeastern region of what is today Yellowstone National Park, Colter then explored the Absaroka Range, crossing over Togwotee Pass and entering the valley known today as Jackson Hole.
 Colter survived a grizzly bear attack and a pursuit by a band of Blackfeet Indians who had taken his horse.
 The explorer later provided William Clark, who had been his commander on the Lewis and Clark Expedition, with previously unknown information on the regions he had explored, which Clark published in 1814.